alan-turing-institute/solar-panel-detection/explorations/data_matching.md

 | 9 | Christchurch Energy|2308|Waterditch Solar Farm|5315|684035422|198|Same as above, this time coordinates are not exact match between 2 REPDs, but looking at OSM, they are clearly referring to same farm| ? |

 Match rule 9 clearly shows the need for de-duplication of REPD is needed before we can proceed with matching to OSM.
 Not doing so will affect the matching of OSM objects that aren't already tagged with an REPD id as well as those that are already.

+Match rule 11 shows that of the correctly tagged REPD in OSM, some are up to 2.4KM away.
+This suggests we should have a matching distance of up to 3000m (rather than 500m, for ways and relations at least).

 OSM-MV matching
 ------